Bondi Junction stabbings

-On Saturday 13 April 2024, 40-year-old Joel Cauchi stabbed and killed six people and injured a further twelve in the Westfield Bondi Junction shopping centre in the eastern suburbs of Sydney, New South Wales, Australia.
-Five women and one man died, while the injured included a nine-month-old girl.
-Cauchi was later fatally shot by NSW Police Inspector Amy Scott after he ran at her with a knife in hand.
+On 13 April 2024, a mass stabbing occurred at the Westfield Bondi Junction shopping centre in the eastern suburbs of Sydney, New South Wales, Australia.
+Six people were killed and twelve were injured, including a nine-month-old infant before the perpetrator, 40-year-old Joel Cauchi, was fatally shot by an NSW Police Inspector after he ran at her with a knife in hand.

+Although media noted that the majority of casualties were female, an inquest by the Coroner's Court of New South Wales denied a misogynistic motive and said the killings were committed without specific targets while Cauchi was in a state of psychosis.

 Background

-Westfield Bondi Junction is a major shopping centre in Sydney's eastern suburbs, and is the fourth-biggest shopping centre in New South Wales.
-The attack took place on a Saturday afternoon when the area was filled with hundreds of visitors.
+Westfield Bondi Junction is a major shopping centre in Sydney's eastern suburbs and is the fourth-largest shopping centre in New South Wales.
+The attack took place within a span of minutes on a Saturday afternoon when the area was filled with hundreds of visitors.

+Authorities said that the perpetrator, Joel Cauchi, had visited two other Westfield outlets in the days leading to the attack.
+The night before the attack, he had slept rough at the beach in Maroubra, later picking up his backpack and knife from a storage locker in the Sydney city centre.
+Afterwards, he made online searches for "accounts of the Columbine school shooting" on Reddit before travelling towards Bondi Junction.